About Us

-Since its inception in 1989, Cleveland Clinic's Dietetic Internship Program has provided training in the areas of clinical nutrition, food service management, sales & marketing, research and public health/community nutrition.
+Since its inception in 1988, the Dietetic Internship Program has provided training in the areas of clinical nutrition, sales & marketing, research and public health/community nutrition.
 The 10-month internship experience provides a unique and broad spectrum of opportunities to fulfill the core competencies for dietetic interns, as established by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
-Our program emphasizes Clinical Nutrition, and we are proud to offer challenging training in the areas of ICU, nutrition support, pediatrics, intestinal rehabilitation and transplant, and nutrition-focused physical assessment.
-Recognizing that individuals have different interests and priorities; our program is structured to allow interns several choices for specialty experiences.
+The program emphasizes Clinical Nutrition, and provides extensive training in identifying, documenting, and treating malnutrition, as well as rotations focusing in the areas of ICU, nutrition support, pediatrics, intestinal rehabilitation and transplant, and nutrition-focused physical assessment.
+Recognizing that individuals have different interests and priorities; the program is structured to allow interns several choices for specialty experiences.

 Introductory rotations allow interns to develop their skills and achieve comfort in practice at a large hospital facility.
 As the interns’ skills and knowledge increase, there is a simultaneous growth in their level of responsibility, autonomy and complexity of experiences.

-The Center for Human Nutrition’s mission is to provide the highest quality nutrition care through leadership in clinical practice, education and research.
-Our vision is the Center for Human Nutrition is the best place for nutrition care world-wide.
-Our values are Quality & Safety; Innovation; Teamwork; Integrity; Empathy & Inclusion.
+Interns will complete clinical rotations with the Center for Human Nutrition, where the mission is to provide the highest quality nutrition care through leadership in clinical practice, education and research.
+The vision in the Center for Human Nutrition is the best place for nutrition care world-wide and the values are Quality & Safety; Innovation; Teamwork; Integrity; Empathy & Inclusion.
 These statements reflect the greater Cleveland Clinic mission – to provide better care of the sick, investigation into their problems, and further education of those who serve.
-As leaders in the dietetics’ profession, our graduates will meet the needs of their clients and provide superior care, applying advanced clinical skills and research-based practice.
+As leaders in the dietetics’ profession, graduates will meet the needs of their clients and provide superior care, applying advanced clinical skills and research-based practice.

 Dietetic Internship Program goals and objectives